How To Make A Foam (Boffer) Sword

 - Sand paper

-- Slip the sock over the top of the sword and use Duck Tape® to secure the sock to the PVC pipe.
+C. Slip the sock over the top of the sword and pull down to cover the longer piece of the pool noodle.
+Use Duck Tape® to secure the sock to the PVC pipe.

-- Another hard part – Push the smaller piece of the pool noodle onto the PVC pipe.
+A. Push the smaller piece of the pool noodle onto the bottom of the PVC pipe.

-- Cover the bottom of the sword with crisscrossed strips of Duck Tape® followed by wrapping the pool noodle, PVC pipe and the base of the sock you previously taped in place.
+C. Cover the bottom of the sword with crisscrossed strips of Duck Tape® followed by wrapping the pool noodle, PVC pipe and the base of the sock.

 These probably won’t meet guidelines if you are LARPing but they’ll certainly keep some little guys and girls entertained for a long time.
 And don’t forget to follow Duck Tape on Twitter and Facebook for more fantastic ideas.